 It is very important that you choose subjects that you have a genuine aptitude and interest in.
 Students always do best at subjects they enjoy because they willingly put the hours of private study in.
 Many students find they are good at a wide range of subjects at GCSE; in this case it is important to examine the A level specifications very carefully and also the skill sets required by the A levels.
 This can be a useful indicator as, for instance, finding that ability at statistics is necessary to be successful in A level Psychology may make it clear whether this subject is a good choice for you or not.
-It is also important to look at the specifications as there is a real step up from GCSE to A level and a good grade at GCSE does not guarantee an equivilent grade at A level.
+It is also important to look at the specifications as there is a real step up from GCSE to A level and a good grade at GCSE does not guarantee an equivalent grade at A level.

 You should be cautious about choosing a subject like Mathematics just because you have been told it is useful.
 If you are not in one of the higher sets and do not have a natural aptitude for Mathematics it will be difficult to get a high grade.
 Low grades at A level are not useful in making applications for good university courses.
-It is very important to realise that in order to get onto a course at a Russell Group university you will be looking at achieving A, A and B grades.